Latest posts

 Turmoil In South Korea

-South Korea is facing its most severe political upheaval in decades after President Yoon Suk Yeol declared martial law on December 3, 2024.
+South Korea faced its most severe political upheaval in decades after President Yoon Suk Yeol declared martial law on December 3, 2024.
 Yoon said the move was necessary to counter “anti-state forces.”
 The National Assembly annulled the order within hours, marking a decisive moment for the country’s democracy.
-While the reversal showed the strength
+While the reversal showed the strength of

 Reconnaissance